 Information on Manaaki

 Manaaki is the New Zealand Aid Programme’s streamlined contestable fund, which was launched in March 2019 as a two-year pilot for registered New Zealand non-governmental organisations (NZNGOs) seeking co-investment for smaller-scale development activities.
-Following an end-of-pilot review, a third round of Manaaki has been launched.
+Following an end-of-pilot review, MFAT launched a third round of Manaaki in 2021.

 The name Manaaki reflects the fund’s focus on “uplifting mana through listening to, supporting and empowering” vulnerable, marginalised and hard to reach communities.

-Applications must target priority developing countries, reach vulnerable and/or marginalised people and groups, and demonstrate how proposed activities will deliver impact that aligns with, or complements, New Zealand Aid Programme priorities.
+Applications must target priority developing countries, reach vulnerable and/or marginalised people and groups, and demonstrate how proposed activities will deliver impact that aligns with, or complement, New Zealand Aid Programme priorities.

-- Manaaki Activity Design Document Round Two November 2020 [DOCX 378 KB]
+- Manaaki Activity Design Document Round Four January 2022 [DOCX 385 KB]

 - Activity MERL Framework Guidance [DOCX 641 KB]